Alabama Partnership for TeleHealth

 - Results: The establishment and support of telehealth networks at multiple sites across Alabama providing clinical telehealth services including behavioral health, stroke/neurology, and cardiology.

-Alabama Partnership for TeleHealth (APT) is a nonprofit organization formed in 2012 to provide a telehealth network and technical support to healthcare providers or facilities who wish to implement telehealth services via a nonacademic, nonpolitical, and mission-centered not-for-profit.
+Alabama Partnership for TeleHealth (APT) is a nonprofit organization formed in 2012 to provide a telehealth network and technical support to healthcare providers or facilities wishing to implement telehealth services via a nonacademic, nonpolitical, and mission-centered not-for-profit.
 APT is part of the charitable telehealth network, the Global Partnership for TeleHealth (GPT).
 GPT serves as the umbrella organization for Alabama Partnership for TeleHealth, Georgia Partnership for TeleHealth, Florida Partnership for TeleHealth, GPT Missions, and the National School of Applied Telehealth.

 GPT began operations in 2004 as a result of the Georgia Insurance Commissioner's vision for a single telehealth network that would provide the means for specialty and primary care providers in Georgia's health systems to virtually deliver services to underserved rural communities across the state.
-The GPT network has over 650 national and international endpoints consisting of providers and receivers of telehealth services.
+The GPT network has 620 national and international endpoints consisting of providers and receivers of telehealth services.
 Endpoints include large and small health systems, clinics of every kind, schools, universities, skilled nursing facilities, public health offices, and correctional facilities.

 During the early years of expansion, Alabama officials took notice of Georgia's successes with telehealth and invited GPT to set up a similar nonprofit in Alabama.
 The Alabama Partnership for TeleHealth was incorporated as a nonprofit in 2012 to advance the use of telehealth across the state.
 Funding was provided by GPT.